Services are available to UF Scripps employees and adult family members.

-Confidentiality is an issue that we at CAPS take very seriously.
+Confidentiality is an issue that we at ECS take very seriously.
 Our office, the ethical principles of counseling professionals, and state and federal law all support the importance of confidential interactions between clients and their counselors.
 In most cases, we will not release information about your participation in therapy to anyone unless you give us explicit permission to do so, or if emergency circumstances require it.
 In rare and serious situations, we may be legally and ethically mandated to breach confidentiality.
 If there is a risk of serious harm to you or someone else, if you inform us about the abuse of a child or an elderly person, or if a court orders information to be provided, then we may need to breach confidentiality.

 If your situation is life threatening, go directly to a hospital emergency room or call 911 for assistance.

-Your UF Employee Assistance Program offers someone to talk to and resources to consult whenever and wherever you need them.
+UF Employee Assistance Program offers someone to talk to and resources to consult whenever and wherever you need them.
 All UF faculty, staff, non-student OPS employees, and postdoc associates as well as their household members are eligible to receive services.

-Your toll-free number gives you direct, 24/7 access to a licensed counselor, who will answer your questions and, if needed, refer you to a counselor or other resources.
+The toll-free number gives you direct, 24/7 access to a licensed counselor, who will answer your questions and, if needed, refer you to a counselor or other resources.
 You will be asked for your name, employer name, address, phone number and date of birth.
 Telehealth options are also available.

 Web ID: UFEAP

 Free, Confidential, and available 24/7.
 211 is a community helpline and crisis hotline that provides suicide prevention, crisis intervention, information, assessment, and referral to community services for people of all ages.